Solar Panel Cost per Square Foot: How Much Will Solar Cost For Your Home? | Solar.com

 Solar companies typically have better pricing for solar panels based on their relationships with manufacturers – similar to how general contractors get better pricing for kitchen cabinets than the Average Joe paying retail price.

-Solar panel cost is often lower on marketplaces like solar.com due to competition between local installers.
+Solar panel costs are often lower on marketplaces like solar.com due to competition between local installers.
 For instance, if an installer knows that potential customers are comparing quotes from multiple installers at once on solar.com, they’re more likely to reduce their price per watt to stay competitive and win more business.

 Recap